-Pink Noise: A mixture of sound waves with intensity that diminishes proportionally with frequency, yielding approximately equal energy per octave.
+Pink Noise: A mixture of sound waves with an intensity that diminishes proportionally with frequency, yielding approximately equal energy per octave.

-Pre/Post: Pre and post sends are AUX sends; they control the sound sent to objects like nursery room speakers, stage monitors, or anything other than the main house speakers.
+Pre/Post: Pre and post sends are AUX sends; they control the sound sent to objects like nursery room speakers, stage monitors or anything other than the main house speakers.
 A pre-AUX send delivers the signal out of the mixer BEFORE it passes through the channel fader (also known as pre-fader).

-Preamp: A preamp is a "preamplifier."
-As the name suggests, it prepares the signal from a pickup or microphone for further amplification.
+Preamp: A "preamplifier," as the name suggests, prepares the signal from a pickup or microphone for further amplification.